Aleksei-Platonov/rsschool-cv/cv.md

   <h2> About Me </h2>

-  <p> I am Aleksey Platonov, I am 35 years old, currently living in Poland.
-I started studying front-end a few months ago, I really want to learn this business :) Before that, I lived in the Republic of Belarus in the City of Grodno, worked at a furniture factory.</p>
+  <p> I am Aleksey Platonov, I am 35 years old, currently living in Poland.<br> I started studying front-end a few months ago, I really want to learn this business :) Before that,<br> I lived in the Republic of Belarus in the City of Grodno, worked at a furniture factory.</p>

   <h2> Skills </h2>